UCLComputerScience/COMP0016_2020_21_Team18/README.md

 Frontend is developed using HTML/CSS/JS and statically rendered using SSR.

 ### Launching the project
-To launch the project either run `npm start` in the root directory, or use Dockerfile provided.
+To launch the project fill out the .example.env file and rename it to .env, run `npm start` in the root directory, or use Dockerfile provided using command `docker build . -t grace && docker run --env-file=.env grace`.

 ### Code style
 To maintain the quality of the code `ESLint` and `Prettier` are used as linter/formatters.
 To run them use `npm run lint`.